-UAFS is committed to campus safety and security.
-Exterior lighting and landscape control is a critical part of that commitment.
+UAFS is committed to campus safety and security, and the university facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
+Exterior lighting and landscape control are a critical part of that commitment.
 Representatives from various departments continually conduct security surveys to ensure campus lighting is adequate and the landscape is appropriately controlled.
-UAFS Police Department officers conduct routine checks of lighting on campus during regularly assigned patrol duties.
-If lights are out or dim, officers will initiate an immediate work order, which is acted upon by a representative of the appropriate maintenance office, usually within 24 hours or the next business day.
+UPD officers conduct routine checks of lighting on campus during regularly assigned patrol duties.
+If lights are out or dim, officers will initiate an immediate work order, which is acted upon by a representative of the appropriate maintenance office usually within 24 hours or the next business day.
 We encourage community members to report any deficiency in lighting to Plant Operations at 479-788-7170.

-Any community member who has a concern about physical security should contact the UAFS Police Department at 479-788-7140.
+Any community member who has a concern about physical security should contact the UPD at 479-788-7140.

-Representatives from the UAFS Police Department and Plant Operations work together to identify inoperative locking mechanisms on a continual basis.
-Community members are encouraged to promptly report any locking mechanism deficiency to the UAFS Police Department at 479-788-7140.
+Representatives from UPD and Plant Operations work together to identify inoperative locking mechanisms on a continual basis.
+Community members are encouraged to promptly report any locking mechanism deficiency to the UPD at 479-788-7140.
 Maintenance staff are available to respond to calls for service regarding unsafe facility conditions or for personal safety and property protection.
 These conditions may also include unsafe steps or handrails, unsafe roadways on campus, and unsecured equipment.
+UAFS security is supplemented by a variety of technological systems including access control, security cameras, emergency phones, and fire detection, suppression, and reporting systems.
+UPD is often consulted on security measures for new projects, and UAFS encourages all its faculty, staff, and students to check with UPD on special events or projects to ensure property safety measures are in place.